 At the settlement approval hearing, the Court ordered that the reasonable legal costs of conducting the class action and the settlement administration be deducted from the settlement sum, before calculating each participating group member’s entitlement.

-By the registration deadline of 12 July 2024, approximately 15,900 group members had registered to participate in the settlement.
+By the registration deadline of 12 July 2024, approximately 15,600 individuals had registered to participate in the settlement.

 A class action is a legal action that is brought by one or more persons (the plaintiffs) on their own behalf and on behalf of a group of persons (group members) against another person or persons (defendant), where the plaintiffs and the group members all have similar claims against the defendant.
 The plaintiff in the NSW junior doctors class action is Dr Amireh Fakhouri.